1. Beyond Music Project

 The promoter warrants that any personal data of the Participants will be saved and used solely the purposes of carrying out and processing the PROJECT.

 Employees of BEYOND or companies associated with BEYOND as well as employees of participating co-operation partners are excluded from participating.

 Also excluded are any persons who make use of unauthorised means or gain advantage through some other means of manipulation.
 In some of these cases, PROJECT winnings can be retrospectively revoked and claimed back.

 Participants who provide false personal details can also be excluded.

 For any infringement of these Conditions of Participation, BEYOND reserves the right to exclude persons from the PROJECT.

-The exclusion, blocking or deletion of photos, lyrics and sound recordings is at the discretion of BEYOND and may occur without consulting the affected Participants should such photos, lyrics and sound recordings infringe these Conditions of Participation or statutory provisions or if such an infringement cannot be discounted.
-Any claims on BEYOND relating to the exclusion, blocking or deletion of text, photo or audio material are explicitly excluded.
+The exclusion, blocking or deletion of photos, videos, lyrics, compositions, arrangements, and sound recordings is at the discretion of BEYOND and may occur without consulting the affected Participants should such photos, videos, lyrics, compositions, arrangements and sound recordings infringe these Conditions of Participation or statutory provisions or if such an infringement cannot be discounted.
+Any claims on BEYOND relating to the exclusion, blocking or deletion of text, photo, video, or audio material are explicitly excluded.

 BEYOND accepts no liability for disruptions not caused by BEYOND, particularly technical errors relating to Internet access which may prevent the timely submission of PROJECT entries.